Autodesk-Forge/forge.commandline-nodejs/README.md

      npm install
      ```
   4. Request your consumer key/secret key from [https://developer.autodesk.com](https://developer.autodesk.com).
-  5. Set 2 environment variables CLIENT_ID / CLIENT_SECRET, or edit the forge-cb.js and forge-promise.js files
+  5. Set 2 environment variables FORGE_CLIENT_ID / FORGE_CLIENT_SECRET, or edit the forge-cb.js and forge-promise.js
-     and replace the placeholders by the consumer key/secret keys.
+     files and replace the placeholders by the consumer key/secret keys.
   6. *Note* for the 3 legged command: while registering your keys, make sure that the callback you define for your
      callback (or redirect_uri) match the one in the scripts (mycallback variable in forge-cb.js and forge-promise.js).
      Default is : http://localhost:3006/oauth